Dining - Extra charges

-Certain restaurants will add extra charges or a compulsory service charge to your bill, while others will leave it to your discretion.
+Certain restaurants will add extra charges or a compulsory service charge to your bill, while others will leave it up to you.

-Under the Supply of Goods and Services Act 1982 the restaurant is legally required to use reasonable care and skill when providing its service.
-If the restaurant fails to do so, you can argue that the compulsory charge does not form part of your contract.
+Under the Consumer Rights Act the restaurant has to use reasonable care and skill when providing its service.
+If the restaurant fails to do so, you can argue that the compulsory charge doesn't form part of your contract.

 - Always try to resolve your issue while you're still at the restaurant